-We can begin negotiating such claims after your case settles because the settlement amount must be provided before a final amount due will be given.
+As addressed, we can begin negotiating such claims after your case settles because the settlement amount must be provided before a final amount due will be given.
+We are now in the process of attempting to resolve this claim.
 Unfortunately, this process is difficult and time consuming because there is not a requirement that Medicaid respond to our request within a specific period of time.
 Accordingly, we often do not receive adequate and/or timely written responses to our inquiries and attempt to resolve the claim from these facilities and/or agencies.
 Sometimes it takes months.
 This delay prevents payment of settlement funds to our deserving clients like you.
 We understand the frustration this may cause and request that you do not hesitate to call us for an update.